Turtlecrafter81/al-guides/Beginner UI Guide.md

   * The main 3 (Escort Mission, Advance Mission, Fierce Assault) gives a lot of gold.
   * Once you S rank a given raid, you will have the option to skip 1 or all attempts, getting items and gold you'd normally get per run but spending no oil or time.
 Only downsides to this are: No experience, not counting towards "enemy shot down" tasks, and no possible affection gain.
   * Schedule is as followed: ![](https://i.imgur.com/SlejfXD.png)

+## Commissions:
+As mentioned in the Side-bar (Element 2), you can send out unused ships on commissions here.
+Only ships that isn't in a fleet or sortie is able to go on comissions.
+Recommended to always use all 6 slots to not waste exp.

+## Exercise:
+PvP place.
+This is mainly a PvE guide and PvP is very contentious.
+Instead, here's the [wiki for how scoring works](https://azurlane.koumakan.jp/Exercise) and a cultivated [PvP tier list](https://docs.google.com/spreadsheets/d/1BglmSOaD1ec8zc6bKwiItf2OcQueoRNxF3UGzlQnHBU/edit#gid=2106096274)

+## Battle Interface:
+**To be Added** (TL;DR: click on the icons on the top left corner)